john-mueller/Plot/README.md

 The idea of using Swift to generate HTML has also been explored by many other people and projects in the community, some of them similar to Plot, some of them completely different.
 For example [Leaf](https://github.com/vapor/leaf) by [Vapor](https://vapor.codes), [swift-html](https://github.com/pointfreeco/swift-html) by [Point-Free](https://www.pointfree.co), and the [Swift Talk backend](https://github.com/objcio/swift-talk-backend) by [objc.io](https://www.objc.io).
 The fact that there’s a lot of simultaneous innovation within this area is a great thing — since all of these tools (including Plot) have made different decisions around their overall API design and scope, which lets each developer pick the tool that best fits their individual taste and needs (or perhaps build yet another one?).

-Plot’s main focus is on Swift-based static site generation, and on supporting a wide range of formats used when building websites, including RSS and podcast feeds.
+Plot’s main focus is on Swift-based static site generation, and on supporting a wide range of formats used when building websites, including RSS, Atom, and podcast feeds.
 It’s also tightly integrated with the [Publish static site generator](https://github.com/JohnSundell/Publish), and was built to enable Publish to be as fast and flexible as possible, without having to take on any third-party dependencies.
 It was open sourced as a separate project both from an architectural perspective, and to enable other tools to be built on top of it without having to depend on Publish.

 ## Contributions and support